Walter ‘Wally’ Hassan

 The famous racing driver Raymond Mays had noted Hassan’s skills with engines and in 1937 offered him a job with his ERA stable in Bourne.
 Hassan worked there with Peter Berthon on engine development and at Brooklands with Thompson and Taylor on ERA chassis development.
 In later years Hassan commented that he was not as happy with Mays as he had been with Bentley and Barnato.
 In 1937, after only six months at Bourne, Reid Railton asked him to return to Thompson & Taylor to work on a 400 mph Land Speed Record car for John Cobb.
 Railton remained the designer throughout, Hassan’s job was to manage contracts and make the project happen, with the result that Cobb twice broke the Land Speed Record in the streamlined twin-engined machine.

 At the September 1938 meeting at Brooklands, William Lyons asked his old friend Tommy Wisdom what he thought about an engineer called Walter Hassan.
 Although he had never met Hassan, Lyons had heard his name mentioned over the years as one of the best in the business.
 SS Cars was developing fast and Chief Engineer William Heynes needed an assistant to take some of the workload.
 Wisdom gave Hassan an excellent reference during the conversation with Lyons and the result was that the two men met and Lyons offered him a job at Foleshill.
-He joined SS Cars later that year as Chief Experimental Engineer and, at first, worked on tuning the SS 100 engines for racing.
+He joined SS Cars later that year as Chief Experimental Engineer and, at first working on ‘sorting out’ problems with the rear suspension on Sam Newsome’s SS 100 before going on to tuning the SS 100 engines for racing.
 His main work was to be focussed on a new SS chassis with independent front suspension.
 Hassan liked the work at SS Cars and had a good working relationship with Lyons, as he recalled later in his life: “If you were honest with him (Lyons) he appreciated it.
 You had to have the courage of your convictions.
 When I first joined I found him rather formal but as we got to know each other I found that he was quite approachable and would listen to one’s point of view.
 It always paid to be fair and square with Sir William.”

 Hassan later recalled: “Lyons was enthusiastic about SS plans for the post-war years and would listen to us discussing the engine, which he said had to ‘look good’.
 He was not an engineer but he was good at gathering a good team around him.”